scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 As an example of a simple dataset, we are going to take a look at the iris data stored by scikit-learn.
-The data consists of measurements of three different species of irises.
-There are three species of iris in the dataset:
+The data consists of measurements of three different species of irises:

 .. |setosa_picture| image:: images/iris_setosa.jpg